Friday, August 27, 2010

 Big Events--What's the Return on Investment?

-But having written these sad words, I am filled with hope.
+But even as I write these sad words, I am filled with hope.
 "Bo's Cafes" are beginning to spring up more and more, many of them under the radar and behind the scenes.
 God is stirring up a hunger in people both inside and outside church walls for authentic, grace-enabled, Spirit-empowered community.
-I don't have time to describe all of this, but the very fact that John Lynch, Bill Thrall and Bruce McNicol have written books like TrueFaced, The Cure and Bo's Cafe is an indication that something good is stirring.
+I don't have time to describe all of this, but the very fact that John Lynch, Bill Thrall and Bruce McNicol have written books like TrueFaced, The Cure and Bo's Cafe shows us that something good is stirring.
 And that something is inviting us to examine where our hearts are and where our efforts are going.
 And there are many other similar books out there as well.
 The Great Omission by Dallas Willard is a great one, along with The Other Half of Church by Jim Wilder and Michel Hendricks and many others.
 I close today with a quote from that wonderful prophet Dallas Willard who has been saying similar things for quite some time.
 This is from Renovation of the Heart in Daily Practice, co-authored with Jan Johnson).

 "The reason most congregations fail to routinely produce children of light is distraction.
 While majoring on minors, they become distracted by things the New Testament says nothing about.
 They devote most of their thought and effort to sermons, Sunday school, style of music, denominations, camps or board meetings.
 Those matters are not primary and will take care of themselves when what is primary is appropriately cared for.
 Such matters are 'vessels' but are mistaken for the 'treasure.'" (p.
 162)